 - A personal user account in Jiglu with its username and password.

 If you have just installed the software or launched a Jiglu AWS instance then you will need to have followed the instructions in Accessing Jiglu for the first time.
-If you have a hosted service then you will have been given your username, initial password and system administrator password.
+If you have a hosted service then you will have been given your username, initial password and your system administrator password.